Jordan didn't know what was going on in his stomach. But after eating lunch and

 How Does Your Body Do That?

-Normally, your digestive
+Normally, your digestive system

-out as a bowel movement (what you might call poop).
+a bowel movement (what you might call poop).

 But if you have a virus or other germs in your stomach or intestine, eat food with

 lots of bacteria (say: bak-TEER-ee-uh) in it, feel very nervous, or spin too fast